San Mateo, California: Climate

-San Mateo has a Mediterranean climate with warm, dry summers and mild, damp winters.
+San Mateo has a Warm-summer Mediterranean climate (Csb) with warm, dry summers and mild, damp winters.
 The city is generally shielded from the Pacific Ocean by the Montara Mountain block of the Santa Cruz Mountains, but two gaps in the mountains (the San Bruno Gap, between Montara Mountain and San Bruno Mountain; and the Crystal Springs Gap, near where State Route 92 meets State Route 35, west of the College of San Mateo) can channel ocean weather, resulting in gusty afternoon winds that bring fog toward San Mateo in the late afternoon through early morning in the summer.